 They had this one thing, this psychological wall that they built that if you did something they didn't like and it really didn't even matter, they could make a story that it was being racist.

-Oh, you want to uh lower taxes?
+Oh, you want to lower taxes?

-Oh, well, that's obviously gonna affect the you know the brown community more than the white community, so I guess that's pretty racist.
+Oh, well, that's obviously going to affect the brown community more than the white community.

 So they could do it with anything.